csbux/angular/FAQ.md

 So, major releases will be named after major nouble houses in Westeros, while minor releases will be named after, you guessed it, minor houses :)

 The next major release is 1.0.0 Targaryen.
-Potential 1.x.y minor releases:
+Potential 1.x.0 minor releases:
 Blackfyre, Cargyll, Hollard

+Hotfix releases will be named after the latest major/minor release.
+E.g. Hotfix v1.0.1 (Targaryen).